gosh-sh/docs/docs/acki-nacki/connection-to-network/create-giver.md

 ## **Create wallet-contract**

-To create your own giver, using any contract of wallet.
+To create your own wallet, use for example, the contract of a `Simple wallet`.

-For example, create file `giver.sol` with following content:
+Create a file called `wallet.sol` with the following content:

 ```solidity
 pragma ton-solidity >= 0.35.0;